wingify/readme-central/docs/Concepts/wip-rd-event-batching-copy.md

 To enable Event Batching, you need to configure batchEventData during the SDK initialization.
 This allows you to specify the parameters for how events should be batched and dispatched to VWO servers.

+### Configuration Options:

+* Events per Request (eventsPerRequest)\
+  This option specifies the maximum number of events that will be batched together in a single network request.
+Events accumulate in the queue until this number is reached.

 <br />

 <Table align={["left","left","left"]}>